 For this project, we chose to have our PCBs ordered, assembled, and packed in an ESD bag by NextPCB.
 You can choose the right settings for the board you’re trying to make.
 If it’s something simple, you may choose to assemble and solder the components yourself.
 However, for complex assemblies, it might be worth paying for the turnkey assembly option.
 You’ll save a bunch of time and have the quality assurance that you just can’t match in a DIY setting.

-Once the L298N PCBs arrive at our Studio HQ, they go into the kitting queue where our team packs and assembles the Level 1 & 2 Kits for the Level 2 Robotics course.
+Once the L298N PCBs arrive at our Studio HQ, they go into the kitting queue where our team packs and assembles the Level 1 & 2 Kits for the Specialist Certification training.